Fact Sheet 6b:

 MIB Group Inc. (formerly The Medical Information Bureau) is a nationwide specialty consumer reporting agency that compiles and maintains records concerning individual life, health, long-term care, and disability insurance.
 Generally, you will have an MIB file only if you have applied for one of these insurance products within the last seven years, and only if you’ve applied as an individual rather than as a member of a group.

 If you have no significant medical condition and have not applied for insurance as an individual, you are not likely to have an MIB report.
 The report includes information that you have reported on an insurance application or that the insurance company has obtained from your healthcare provider indicating a medical condition that insurance companies consider significant.
-In all, MIB assigns from among 230 codes that indicate medical conditions such as asthma, diabetes, high blood pressure, depression, and so on.
+MIB assigns you codes that indicate medical conditions such as asthma, diabetes, high blood pressure, depression, and so on.

-IntelliScript and MedPoint are databases that report prescription drug purchase histories to insurance companies.
+IntelliScript and OptumInsight MedPoint are databases that report prescription drug purchase histories to insurance companies.
 Like the MIB reports, IntelliScript and MedPoint reports are used primarily when consumers are seeking private health, life or disability insurance.
-Prescription drug databases can go back as far as five years, detailing drugs used as well as dosage and refills.

-Until recently, use of prescription drug databases was unknown to consumers.
-Insurers' use of these databases first came to light in 2007 when the FTC sued Milliman, the owner of the IntelliScript database, and Ingenix, Inc., former owner of the MedPoint database. www.ftc.gov/opa/2007/09/ingenixmilliman.shtm
+Insurers' use of prescription drug databases first came to light in 2007 when the FTC sued Milliman, the owner of the IntelliScript database, and Ingenix, Inc., former owner of the MedPoint database. www.ftc.gov/opa/2007/09/ingenixmilliman.shtm

 The FTC claimed that the companies are consumer reporting agencies subject to the FCRA.
 Both cases were settled without the data brokers paying a monetary penalty, but Milliman and Ingenix agreed to follow the FCRA.
 This means, among other things, that consumers who apply for private insurance and are turned down because of something in an IntelliScript or MedPoint report are entitled to a copy of the report from their insurance company and an opportunity to dispute the accuracy of information in the report.